thomascapgras/bankApp/README.md

 ## Description

 This is a banking application built using a **microservices architecture** with **Java Spring Boot**.
 The application provides essential banking features such as account management, transaction processing, and user authentication.
 It also ensures secure communication between services and fault tolerance using **Kafka** for messaging and **Resilience4j** for resiliency patterns.
+The entire application has been **containerized using Docker**, making it easy to deploy and manage across different environments.

 ## Features